izakdvlpr-studies/node-background-jobs/README.md

 **Environment variables**

 - Edit your environment variables that are in the `.env.example` file, change it to` .env`.
-- Register with [Mailtrap](https://mailtrap.io) and manage your credentials.
+- Register with [Mailtrap](https://mailtrap.io) and get your credentials.

 **At the terminal**